input-output-hk/cardano-js-sdk/packages/e2e/local-network/README.md

 **Current node version: 1.34.1**

-Run an Alonzo private testnet, with or without Docker.
+Run a local testnet, with or without Docker.

 ## How it works